AmphibiaWeb/taxonomy-archive/README.md

 Please use these data!
 If you do we ask that you cite us in some fashion.
 Suggested citation:

 _AmphibiaWeb.
 2022.
-Taxonomy Checklist (<https://amphibiaweb.org>) University of California, Berkeley, CA, USA.
+Monthly Snapshot of the Taxonomy Checklist (<https://amphibiaweb.org>) University of California, Berkeley, CA, USA.
 Accessed {date of access}._

 Please contact amphibiaweb@berkeley.edu with any comments or questions.